5 Tips for Successful Race Timing

 - Hire your timing company in advance of your event.
 Many are booked with races all year round; Classic, for example, times about 85 events annually.
 Considering there are about 52 weekends per year, this means that during most weekends, we time multiple events.

 - Coordinate with your timing company to set up online event registration early and accurately.
 We have worked with SignMeUp for 10 years and know the system inside and out; however, different timing companies have different data requirements.
 Make sure you know the data you need to collect and provide so that your event can be scored.

 - Have a social network presence.
 Social networks allow you to communicate with your registrants and to answer questions before and after the event.

 - Recruit enough volunteers, and provide them with thorough training and incentives.
 Happy and helpful volunteers are critical to proper course management and a successful event.

 - Learn to handle adversity.
 Race day problems (weather, course, t-shirts, etc.) are virtually inevitable.
-Deal with them calmly and maintain communication with your timer and other vendors so we can all work together to produce the best event possible despite the unexpected conditions.
+Deal with them calmly and maintain communication with your timer and other vendors so that the groups can all work together collectively to produce the best event possible despite the unexpected conditions.

 Do you have any anecdotes or additions to the list?
 Share them here!